basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 default, which disables scheduler wakeup.

 Erlang distributions like R15Bx have a tendency to put schedulers to sleep too often.
-If you are using a more recent distribution, you most likely won't need to enable scheduler wakeup.
+If you are using a more recent distribution, i.e. a if you are running Riak 2.0 or later, you most likely won't need to enable scheduler wakeup.

 ### Scheduler Compaction and Balancing

 The Erlang scheduler offers two methods of distributing load across
-schedulers: **compaction** of load and **utilization balancing** of load.
+schedulers: **compaction of load** and **utilization balancing** of load.

 Compaction of load is used by default.
 When enabled, the Erlang VM will attempt to fully load as many scheduler threads as possible, i.e. it will attempt to ensure that scheduler threads do not run out of work.
-To do so, the VM will take into account the frequency with which schedulers run out of work when making decisions about which schedulers should be assigned work.
-This option is enabled by default.
-You can disable it by setting the `erlang.schedulers.compaction_of_load` setting to `false`.
+To that end, the VM will take into account the frequency with which schedulers run out of work when making decisions about which schedulers should be assigned work.
+You can disable compaction of load by setting the `erlang.schedulers.compaction_of_load` setting to `false` (in the older configuration system, set `+scl` to `true`).

 The other option, utilization balancing, is disabled by default in favor of load balancing.
 When utilization balancing is enabled instead, the